JacobCallahan/content-host-d/README.md

 Flood Script
 ------------
 This repo also contains a flood.py helper script to orchestrate container creation and deletion.
-You will need python and docker-py (via pip) installed locally.
+You will need podman or docker-py (via pip) installed locally depending on which container engine you are using.

 See ```python flood.py -h``` for usage.